 What you can expect

 Being a volunteer with Royal Voluntary Service is a bit different from other kinds of community volunteering.
 We give our volunteers the chance to work locally and on a wide variety of tasks.
-The most important thing is that they enjoy spending time with the older people they get to know.
+The most important thing is that they enjoy spending time with the people they get to know.

 The work of our volunteers